jongpie/NebulaLogger/docs/apex/Logger-Engine/LoggerSObjectProxy.md

 #### LoggerSObjectProxy.AuthSession class

-All `Schema.AuthSession` SObjects are read-only in Apex, which makes them more difficult to work with, and impossible to mock field values directly during unit tests - even using tricks like JSON.deserialize() do not work.
+All `Schema.AuthSession` SObjects are read-only in Apex, which makes them more difficult to work with, and impossible to mock field values directly during unit tests - even using tricks like System.JSON.deserialize() do not work.
 The `LoggerSObjectProxy.AuthSession` class acts as a substitute for a `Schema.AuthSession` record to provide the abilility to mock the data during unit &amp; integration tests.

 ---